konstantinosKokos/aethel/README.md

 > * A few leftover proofs failing the linearity criterion are removed.

 ## Project Structure
+The package source code can be found in directory `src`.
-* `LassyExtraction.frontend` is the high-level interface that allows user access to the processed corpus.
+* `aethel.frontend` is the high-level interface that allows user access to the processed corpus.
-* `LassyExtraction.mill` contains an implementation of the grammar's type system, namely Implication-Only Multiplicative Intuitionistic Linear Logic with unary Modalities.
+* `aethel.mill` contains an implementation of the grammar's type system, namely Implication-Only Multiplicative Intuitionistic Linear Logic with Unary Temporal Modalities.
 Each of the following modules provide implementations for specific aspects of the logic:
-  * `LassyExtraction.mill.proofs` - classes & methods for the representation and manipulation of
+  * `aethel.mill.proofs` - classes & methods for the representation and manipulation of
   judgements, rules and proofs in natural deduction format.
-  * `LassyExtraction.mill.nets` - ditto for decomposition formulas, axiom links and proof nets, and conversion to and from natural deduction.
+  * `aethel.mill.nets` - ditto for decomposition formulas, axiom links and proof nets, and conversion to and from natural deduction.
-  * `LassyExtraction.mill.terms` - a rudimentary implementation of the term calculus.
+  * `aethel.mill.terms` - a rudimentary implementation of the term calculus.
-  * `LassyExtraction.mill.types` - a metacass-based implementation of logical formulas.
+  * `aethel.mill.types` - a metacass-based implementation of logical formulas.
-  * `LassyExtraction.mill.structures` - a handy abstraction over the antecedent structure of logical judgements.
+  * `aethel.mill.structures` - a handy abstraction over the antecedent structure of logical judgements.
-  * `LassyExtraction.mill.serialization` - parsers and serializers for the above.
+  * `aethel.mill.serialization` - parsers and serializers for the above.
+* `aethel.alpino` contains utilities to interface with Alpino-style graphs
-* `LassyExtraction.transformations` contains the linguistic transformations necessary to make Lassy-style analyses amenable to proof-theoretic analyses, and packs them into a single pipeline. *Warning: Not for the faint of heart.*
+  * `aethel.alpino.transformations` contains the linguistic transformations necessary to make Alpino analyses amenable to proof-theoretic analyses, and packs them into a single pipeline. *Warning: Not for the faint of heart.*
-* `LassyExtraction.extraction` implements the extraction algorithm, whereby transformed Lassy graphs are gradually proven in a bottom-up fashion.
+  * `aethel.alpino.extraction` implements the extraction algorithm, whereby transformed Alpino graphs are gradually proven in a bottom-up fashion.
+  * `aethel.alpino.lassy` - a wrapper for reading Lassy xml trees.
-* `LassyExtraction.utils` general utilities:
+* `aethel.utils` general utilities:
-  * `LassyExtraction.utils.graph` - definitions of simple graph-theoretic operations.
+  * `aethel.utils.graph` - definitions of simple graph-theoretic operations.
-  * `LassyExtraction.utils.viz` - visualization of Lassy dependency graphs, useful for debugging.
+  * `aethel.utils.viz` - visualization of Lassy dependency graphs, useful for debugging.
-  * `LassyExtraction.utils.lassy` - a wrapper for reading Lassy xml trees.
-  * `LassyExtraction.utils.tex` - export proofs and samples to latex code.
+  * `aethel.utils.tex` - export proofs and samples to latex code.

 Subdirectory `examples` contains (or will contain) introductory jupyter notebooks.
 Subdirectory `scripts` contains (or will contain) high-level scripts for processing the corpus and lexicon.